The Explorers Club

 The Explorers Club is an American-based international multidisciplinary professional society with the goal of promoting scientific exploration and field study.
 The club was founded in New York City in 1904 and has served as a meeting point for explorers and scientists worldwide.

-The Explorers Club hosts an annual dinner to honor accomplishments in exploration, which is known for its adventurous, exotic cuisine.
+The Explorers Club hosts an annual dinner to honor accomplishments in exploration, which is known for its exotic, "adventurous" cuisine.

+In 2023, the club reported total revenue of $5,352,688 and total assets of $17,108,895.
+In 2023 it also reported total giving of $750,479.

 History

 In 1904, a group of men active in exploration met at the request of noted journalist, historian and explorer Henry Collins Walsh to form an organization to unite explorers in the bonds of good fellowship and to promote the work of exploration by every means in its power.
 Joining Walsh were Adolphus Greely, Donaldson Smith, Carl Lumholtz, Marshall Saville, Frederick Dellenbaugh and David Brainard.
 After several further informal meetings, the Explorers Club was incorporated on October 25, 1905.
 Women were first admitted in 1981, with a class including Sylvia Earle and Kathryn Sullivan.
 Famous honorary members have included Theodore Roosevelt, John Glenn, Jim Fowler, Walter Cronkite, Prince Philip, Duke of Edinburgh, Sir Edmund Hillary, Buzz Aldrin and Albert I, Prince of Monaco.

 The Explorers Club has 34 chapters in the United States and around the world, which serve as local contact points for explorers, scientists and students.
 Many chapters hold monthly dinners, lectures and seminars, award field-research grants to students, publish newsletters and organize expeditions, field trips and educational events.